 Its 6.5 feet power cord with UL plug supports a wider range of use that is very convenient for you to move freely in large working areas.
 Moreover, the back support gives it stability when you’re putting it down on its back so that you can use it hands-free.

-The professional built-in overload protection prevents electric heat gun from over-heat due to misuse and extends service life.
+The professional built-in overload protection prevents electric heat guns from over-heat due to misuse and extends service life.

 6. ABUNRO DIY Heat Gun 6.6ft Cable 300W Dual-Temperature Hot Air Gun